 - If the Apple Mobile Device USB Driver isn’t accessible on the rundown, at that point you may have an issue with your USB port, so attempt an alternate port for at least 30 seconds.
 In the worst scenario, your iOS device probably won’t be good with chipset drivers, and you can try updating your chipset and motherboard drivers.

 Solution 7.
 Regularly Check for New Updates

-If you still can not import photos and videos from iPhone to your computer, you can try to redownload iTunes and update it to the latest version.
+If you still can not import photos and videos from your iPhone to your computer, you can try to redownload iTunes and update it to the latest version.
 Or update your iPhone to the latest iOS.
 This may help you fix the error.

 Solution 8.
 Transfer To Another Computer for Test

-If everything else fails, you can attempt to interface your iPhone to another PC to check whether if it’s working fine.
+If everything else fails, you can attempt to interface your iPhone to another PC to check whether it’s working fine.
 If the issue continues it implies that something isn’t right with your iPhone and you may need to contact an expert to fix that.
 By connecting your iPhone to another PC you can without much of a stretch analyze if the issue is identified with your PC, driver issue or if it’s an issue with your iPhone.

 The Bottom Line

 The above-mentioned are the most probable reasons due to which you might be facing the error “No pictures or videos were found on this device”.
 Check these solutions to import photos from iPhone to Windows 10 and get rid of your problem.
 If there is any question, be free to post it on the below section.